Last modified: April 16th, 2018

 At ProtonVPN we are committed to protecting and respecting your privacy.
 Our company's overriding policy is to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
 Below is a summary of how we deal with information when you use ProtonVPN.

-Each time a user connects to ProtonVPN, we only store a timestamp of the last successful login attempt.
-While it is stored indefinitely, this gets overwritten each time you log in.
+Each time a user connects to ProtonVPN, we only monitor the timestamp of the last successful login attempt.
+This gets overwritten each time you successfully log in.
+This timestamp does not contain any identifiable information like your IP address or your location, it only contains the time and date of the login.

 Website data collection is limited to the following instances:

-Visiting our website: We employ a local installation of Piwik, an open source analytics tool.
-It collects non identifiable information such as; title of the page being viewed, screen resolution, outlinks and page and website speed.
-However, this data cannot be used to personally identify users or visitors as we don't save IP addresses.
+Visiting our website: We may employ a local installation of Matomo, an open source analytics tool, or an externally hosted analytics solution like Google Analytics.
+We only use analytics software to collect non-identifying information such as; title of the page being viewed, screen resolution, outlinks, referrers, and page and website speed.
+This data cannot be used to personally identify users or visitors as we do not log IP addresses and connect them to specific user accounts.
+We also do not run externally hosted analytics software on sensitive pages such as on pages where you may enter your username or password.

 Support: When you submit support requests or bug reports we will collect the data that you chose to share with us about the issue being reported.
 Bug reports sometimes rely on third parties such as Zendesk.

-Payment: The Company relies on third parties to process credit card and PayPal transactions and we do not save your payment method.
-Anonymous cash or bitcoin payments and donations are also accepted.
+Payment: The Company relies on third parties to process credit card and PayPal transactions and we do not save your full credit card details.
+Anonymous cash or Bitcoin payments and donations are also accepted.

 How we will use this data